HLBurger/dfu-ml-framework-code/README.md

 This project contains the structure for statistical research and AI classification applied to the {diabetes dataset}.
 It can be used a general structure for a plethora of (future) applications such as the prediction of diabetic foot ulcera healing, or probability of amputation.

 ### Future project ideas
-- Create webapplication
+- Create web application.
+- Code conversion to python if web application is run remotely.
-- Generalize code for ease of use
+- Generalize code for ease of use.
+- Try hybrid models, neural networks when dataset it extended.